What Australians Actually Eat for Lunch (And Why It's Changing)

 The shift reflects a broader trend: Australians now embrace foods from many different culinary traditions.

+Examples include wraps, sushi rolls, dumplings, and savoury pastries.
 These foods offer a balance of flavour and practicality.
 If you are looking for ideas to serve at a gathering, our guide to the best finger food ideas for parties in Australia covers 30 crowd-pleasers that work just as well at lunchtime.
+For another angle on what works at home, our list of the best frozen foods to keep in the freezer in Australia includes several lunchtime staples.

 This diversity has expanded the range of lunchtime options available.